A Stochastic Approach to the Definition of the Path Integral Measure: Stochastic Processes on Path Space and Fibration

 \subsection{Stochastic Dynamics in $\mathcal{T}_\eta$}

-With the geometry established and the formulation of the basis for the stochastic dynamics around all the homotopies of $\gamma_0$ through fibration, we may consider a stochastic process in each flux space for modeling the random perturbations of homotopies of the classical trajectory.
+In the present section and onwards, we will concern ourself with formulating the stochastic dynamics through which the various trajectories the particle's evolution occurs over may be defined without an explicit summation over them.
+We will formulate it in a general way that for a free particle may be seen as excessive.
+This section may be skipped entirely, as section 4 and 6 concern themselves purely with that which may be used for the free particle case.
+Naturally, for systems of a different sort--harmonic oscillators, particles in potential fields, etc--cannot be defined in a trivial tubular way that a free particle can, as the path space corresponding to those systems requires a different sort of compactification.
+Nevertheless, what applies for the stochastic dynamics determining trajectories here may be carried over to the general case, although possibly with some modifications.
+We may consider now a stochastic process in each flux space for modeling the random perturbations of homotopies of the classical trajectory.
 Through the stochastic dynamics in each fiber, we may obtain all possible paths that the particle may take.
 Let $\mathcal{T}_\eta(\gamma)\subset M$ denote the $\eta$–tube around $\gamma$, realized (for $\eta>0$ sufficiently small) as the image under the exponential map of the open disk bundle in the normal bundle $N\gamma\subset\gamma^*TM$, with the tube being given by

 Any trajectory $\tilde{\gamma}:[0,T]\to\mathcal{T}_\eta(\gamma)$ admits a unique representation $\alpha(t)=\exp_{\gamma(t)}(X_t), \qquad X_t\in N_{\gamma(t)}\gamma$, where $X\in F$ is a flux field along $\gamma$ taking values in the normal bundle $N\gamma$.
 Thus the space of all physically relevant perturbations is naturally modeled by a closed subspace of the flux space $F$.
 In this setting, a covariant stochastic dynamics of fluctuations around $\gamma$ is given by a $\gamma^*TM$–valued diffusion SDE